QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 * Prefixes in attribut names
 In a view, you find fields from different tables.
 In easier cases, there is only a subclass and a superclass is included.
 In the qgep-mainlayers there are serveral sub- und superclasses.
-With the prefix of the attribut name, you know, to which table an attribut belongs.
-The prefix are two letters that belong to a table of the VSA-DSS-datamodel.
+With the prefix of the attribute name, you know, to which table an attribute belongs.
+The prefix are two letters that belong to a table of the VSA-DSS datamodel.
 Example: co = cover, ws = wastewater structure.
 The convention is: attributs if the main table have no prefix, all other attributes have a prefix that points to the table they are from.
 In case of sub- and superclass, the two tables are taken together.
 Example in layer vw_qgep_reach: identifier is the attribut of the table wastewater_networkelement (the superclass of maintable reach) and has therefore now prefix.
 Material is in table reach, has no prefix because its the maintable. ch_usage_current is an attribut of the table channel. ws_remark is the attribut remark of the table wastewater_structure.